-Multiversity Lecture Explores Shift In International Economic Governance
+Multiversity Lecture Explores Shift in International Economic Governance

-Doha, Qatar: Georgetown University in Qatar (GU-Q) and the College of Law at Hamad Bin Khalifa University (HBKU) continued their collaborative lecture series“Foundations of International Thought” with an insightful talk on the recent dramatic changes in international economic governance.
+Georgetown University in Qatar (GU-Q) and the College of Law at Hamad Bin Khalifa University (HBKU) continued their collaborative lecture series "Foundations of International Thought" with an insightful talk on the recent dramatic changes in international economic governance.
 The shift has been marked by an emerging trend among countries imposing taxes and regulations over the way goods and services are produced in another country.

 According to Dr. Timothy Meyer, the Richard Allen/Cravath Distinguished Professor in International Business Law at Duke University, and Visiting Professor at HBKU College of Law, the trend represents a departure from the general rule that countries have exclusive authority to tax and regulate productive activities within their own borders.